 One of the most critical areas is to make sure you make a complete transition from a sole proprietorship (assuming you were operating as such at first) to a separate legal company.
 We provide you with a checklist and video overview to complete this process.

-We also provide you with checklists to make sure your record book is completed, including how to pay yourself, an entity checklist, and a fast start checklist to make sure you complete all your steps, especially the most important ones after we form your LLC or Corporation for you.
+We also provide you with checklists to make sure your record book is completed, including how to pay yourself, an entity checklist, and a fast start checklist to complete all your steps, especially the most important ones after we form your LLC or Corporation for you.

 If you need support with a complete formation and want to focus on what you do best to grow your business, NCP is ready to form your Nevada LLC or Corporation for you and help you through the process.

 1 Remme v.
 Herzog, 35 Cal.
 Rptr.
 586, 222 Cal.
 App.
 2d 863 (1964)($